 Our Favorite Minimalist Kitchen Tongs: Cuisipro Stainless Steel Locking Tongs

 Some testers remarked that the winning OXO stainless steel tongs, while very good, were bulky.
 With handles just over five-eighths of an inch wide, rubber grips, and an above-average weight, the OXO can feel clunky in the hand.
-If you're looking for a stripped-down, no-frills pair of tongs, the Cuisipro stainless steel locking version is as basic as they come.
+If you're looking for a stripped-down, no-frills pair of tongs, the Cuisipro 12-inch model is as basic as they come.

 At around 10 degrees, the angle of the heads is less severe than on the OXO, so they do a better job of gripping things like ramekins.
 But only the centermost scalloped ends touch when closed, meaning these tongs work well when you're picking up a single strand of pasta, but are a little clumsy when grabbing two or three green beans.
 Twisting a sheet pan left or right is harder than with the OXO, but yanking out an oven rack is a breeze.

 Despite the lack of rubber pads, the handles on the 3/64-inch-thick, all-metal Cuisipro kept cooler, at 91°F (33°C), than the OXO, and well below the 102°F average.
 Because the inside edges of the handles aren't curled as much, cleaning their inner surface is easy to do.
 Some reviews on Amazon claim that the Cuisipro's inner edge pinched them, but we were unable to reproduce a true pinch, even when we tried to do it on purpose (yes, we are willing to hurt ourselves for your benefit).